Buckden, North Yorkshire: History

 The etymology of the name derives from the Old English words of bucca and denu meaning he-goat and valley respectively.

 A bridge at Buckden was destroyed in a flood in 1748.
 A later and present bridge is known as 'Election Bridge', as a prospective MP made the promise of a replacement bridge an electoral pledge.

 On 5 July 2014, the Tour de France Stage 1 from Leeds to Harrogate passed through the village.

 Geography

 The village of Buckden is situated where Buckden Gill, which rises on Buckden Pike, joins the River Wharfe.
 Along the Gill is a disused lead mine, Buckden Gavel Mine, which has been designated an ancient monument.
-Where Langstrothdale joins Wharfedale is the village of Hubberholme, which contains a Norman church and inn.
-The Dales Way passes close to the village, on the opposite bank of the Wharfe.
+Where Langstrothdale joins Wharfedale is the village of Hubberholme, which contains a Norman church and an inn.

+Long-distance walking trails pass through the parish, with the Dales Way on the opposite bank of the Wharfe to the village, whilst A Pennine Journey and Lady Anne's Way cross Buckden Bridge and go through the village.
 A footpath leads north-east from the village to the top of Buckden Pike, and another south-west to Litton, above Arncliffe, in Littondale.